Michigan (MI) Nursing Degrees & Licenses

 Wayne State University offers a comprehensive range of BSN nursing programs.
 Students can choose from five BSN degrees covering traditional, direct-admit, second-career, veteran, and RN-to-BSN pathways.
 The traditional BSN is ideal for nursing students pursuing their first bachelor’s degree.
 Meanwhile, BSN direct-admit option allows first-year students to enroll directly into the college in their first year.

-The BSN second-career degree offers an opportunity for students who already have a degree in another subject to further their education and pursue a career in nursing.
+The BSN second-career degree program offers an opportunity for students with a prior degree to further their education and pursue a career in nursing.
 BSN for veterans supports military personnel transitioning from a service- to a civilian-based career.
-Finally, RN-to-BSN is designed to help existing nurses with an associate degree or hospital diploma gain additional qualifications that will present new professional opportunities.
+Finally, RN-to-BSN is designed to help nurses with an associate degree or hospital diploma earn additional qualifications that create new professional opportunities.

 - Location: Detroit, MI